Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 | Dense table, few scopes | 124 | 144 (**+16%**) | 136 (+10%) |
 | Dense table + 1 index | 252 | 280 (+11%) | 264 (+5%) |

-Measured across EOS mainnet contracts the net effect is a 2–6% saving.
-The full breakdown is in [kv-ram-billing.md](https://github.com/Wire-Network/wire-sysio/blob/master/docs/kv-ram-billing.md).
+Estimated across EOS mainnet contracts the net effect is a 2–6% saving **excluding `xsat`**, whose 345M `idx256` entries dominate the secondary-index population.
+Including it, secondary storage alone is break-even for `kv::table` and about 5% higher for `multi_index`, because legacy's `index256_object` stores its 32-byte key inline while KV always pays a `shared_blob` offset pointer.
+Both populations, and the snapshot they come from, are in [kv-ram-billing.md](https://github.com/Wire-Network/wire-sysio/blob/master/docs/kv-ram-billing.md).

 The response-shape change is the one that reaches your front end. `index_position` becomes